YaoYinYing/RosettaPy/README.md

 )
 ```

 During the workflow processing, one will see some active containers at `Containers` tab of `Docker Desktop`, if `Docker Desktop` is installed.
 Also, typing `docker ps` in the terminal will show them too.
-Each of these containers will be destructed immediately after its  task finishes or stopped.
+Each of these containers will be destructed immediately after its task finished or stopped.

 #### Pick Node Accordingly